- Will my child be supervised?

 Yes.
-Children and teenagers are supervised 100% of the time by the counselors and teachers of our summer camps.
-The only exceptions are our junior programs in Granada and Sevilla; as these programs have a more independent lifestyle, students are supervised approximately 75% of the time.
+Campers are supervised 100% of the time by the counselors and teachers of our summer camps.

-Additionally, those teenagers who have off-campus permission will be allowed to go outside of the camp in an unsupervised fashion.
+However, teenagers who have off-campus permission will be allowed to go outside of the camp in an unsupervised fashion during establised times.
 Learn more: off-campus permission

 Yes.
-In order to ensure the well being of each camp participant, all of our camps have 24-hour first aid care available at the site.
+In order to ensure the well being of each camp participant, all of our camps have 24-hour first aid care available on campus.

 All participants in our summer camps in Spain will be covered by a standard insurance policy.
 You can see an overview of the policy here: Insurance Policy.
 If you want to obtain wider coverage, we recommend that you purchase this in your own country.

-We also have an accident and civil liability insurance policy that covers minor accidents that may occur on our camp sites.
+We also have an accident and civil liability insurance policy that covers minor accidents that may occur in our camps.
 We are not responsible for the loss or theft of students' personal property; if you are concerned about this, we we recommend you take out your own insurance policy.

-If your child will be bringing his / her own medication to camp, please send it along with him / her along with instructions for its proper use.
+If your child will be bringing their own medication to camp, please send it to camp with them along with instructions for its proper use.
 Please note that the camp program does not include the costs of non-generic medications.

 It may also be advisable to request a medical report from your child's doctor detailing any special medical needs.

-Along with the general emergency telephone number for our summer camps is +34 636 450 998, each camp has its own number which will be made available to you prior to the start of your child's summer camp program.
+Along with the general emergency telephone number for our summer camps, +34 636 450 998, each camp has its own number which will be made available to you prior to the start of your child's summer camp program.